jeffgoens/jeffgoens.github.io/blogPost/OnboardingWeek4.md

 [Blog Home](https://jeffgoens.github.io)
 ## Q & A
-### What as helpful during Onboarding working remotely?
+### What was helpful during Onboarding working remotely?
 - Answer goes here

 ### What hindered your progress during Onboarding?